 The trade ally network consists of a limited number of program administrator-selected, pre-approved trade allies

+Only trade allies can implement projects and submit applications on behalf of the customer

 Trade allies complete signed agreements with the program administrator

-Trade allies undergo extensive program-sponsored training
+Trade allies complete program-sponsored training

-In these cases, the trade ally is automatically considered a program component, and no additional input from the trade ally is needed regarding the customer’s decision-making process related to the project.
-The participant’s influence rating for the trade ally goes directly into the Program Components Score algorithm as a program component.
+In these cases, the vendor is automatically considered a program component, and no additional input from the vendor is needed regarding the customer’s decision-making process related to the project.
+The participant’s influence rating for the vendor goes directly into the Program Components Score algorithm as a program component.

-Scenario #2: Trade allies are considered a program component if the program influenced their recommendation to implement the efficient project
+Scenario #2: Vendors are considered a program component if the program influenced their recommendation to implement the efficient project

-For programs that have a trade ally network, but do not meet the conditions under Scenario #1 above, follow-up interviews with trade allies may be used to determine if the trade ally should be considered a program component.
+For programs that have a trade ally network, but do not meet the conditions under Scenario #1 above, follow-up interviews with vendors may be used to determine if the vendor should be considered a program component.
 To qualify for Scenario #2, a program’s trade ally network should meet the following conditions:

 Trade allies are registered with the program